ali-zali-dev/ai-boardgame-suggester/README.md

 #### GET `/health` - Health Check
 Check if the RAG system is initialized and ready.

-## 🧠 How It Works
+## 🧠 How It Works (LlamaIndex Architecture)

 1. **Data Processing**: The system loads the BGG dataset and creates rich text descriptions for each game
-2. **Embedding Creation**: Each game description is converted to a vector embedding using your chosen LLM provider
-3. **Vector Storage**: Embeddings are stored in ChromaDB for fast similarity search
+2. **Document Creation**: Games are converted to LlamaIndex Document objects with metadata
+3. **Lightweight Embeddings**: Uses efficient HuggingFace BAAI/bge-small-en-v1.5 model (only ~100MB)
+4. **Vector Indexing**: LlamaIndex creates and manages the vector index automatically
-4. **Query Processing**: User queries are embedded and matched against game embeddings
+5. **Query Processing**: User queries are processed through LlamaIndex's query engine
-5. **Response Generation**: Relevant games are sent to your LLM (Gemini or GPT) to generate natural language responses
+6. **Response Generation**: Relevant games are sent to your LLM (Gemini or OpenAI) for natural responses

 ## 🎯 Example Queries